-By creating a thoughtful and authentic presence, your clinic can:
+By building a thoughtful presence, your clinic can:

-Social media isn't just about getting new clients.
-It's about making mental healthcare more visible, approachable, and part of everyday conversation.
-You're building a supportive community long before someone even thinks about scheduling their first appointment.
+Social media isn’t just about attracting new clients.
+It’s about making mental health care more visible, approachable, and part of everyday life.
+When people feel understood and informed, taking the next step becomes much easier.

 From Passive Scrolling to Active Help-Seeking